th317erd/mythix-orm/docs/Query Engine.md

 let finalQuery = userQuery.MERGE(roleQuery);
 ```

-Now, first off, I want to say that `MERGE` might be better named as `CONCAT`, as really the engine is just concatenating the `roleQuery` onto the `userQuery`.
-However, this still works out the way we want it to, because it is identical to the following:
+Merge is mostly a concatenation operation.
+It works by concatenating the operation stack of the target query unto the source query.
+There are a few exceptions though that make this unlike a concatenation.
+First, any "prefixing" logical operators will be ignored.
+This is intentional so that `.AND.MERGE` and `.OR.MERGE` actually make sense (otherwise, if the target query started with an `.AND` or `.OR` the previous one on the source query would be ignored).
+The second exception that makes this unlike concatenation is that any `ORDER`, `GROUP_BY`, or `PROJECTION` on the target query are ADDED to their respective parts on the source query.
+For example, a `PROJECTION` on the target query will not reset the projection, but instead add to it.

+After the merge shown above, we can see by concatenating the two queries "operation stacks" together, that we end up with a final query that is equivalent to:

 ```javascript
 let finalQuery = User.where.id.EQ('Something').firstName.EQ('Bob').lastName.EQ('Brown').AND.Role.where.userID.EQ(User.where.id).name.EQ('admin');
 ```

 A keen reader will have noticed that I threw and `.AND.MERGE` into the above example.
 Remember how we discussed that `AND` and `OR` operators are toggles, and `AND` is defaulted to "on"?
 Well, since `AND` is the current logical operator, we "and merge" the query.
 We could just as easily `.OR.MERGE(query)` and that would `OR` the two queries together instead of `AND`ing them together.
+This might be important if you are merging two conditional queries together, and want `{first conditions} OR {second conditions}` instead of `{first conditions} AND {second conditions}`.

 Mythix ORM is smart enough to know what to do with this query.
 It will always "scan" a query in the generation process to see if there are any table joins as a first step.
 In our above example, it will find `.Role.where.userID.EQ(User.where.id)`, which is a table join, so this will come first in our query during generation into SQL (or whatever).
 It will then walk the chain of operators to build the `WHERE` conditions.
-In short: it doesn't matter where you place table joins.
+In short: it doesn't matter where you place table joins, projections, group clauses, or order clauses.
 They can be at the beginning of your query, or at the very end, and Mythix ORM will still understand what you want, and do the right thing.
+The only thing that actually matters is that the order remain consistent in the operation stack.

 ## Table joins